+Source: Petrobrás

 As a result of the determination by Brazil and other countries in the Southern Region to reduce their dependence on hydroelectric power and fuel oil, the initial infrastructure required to deliver gas to the key markets in Southeastern and Northeastern Brazil and, to a lesser extent, Chile and Peru, is now nearing completion.
-The Emergency Generation Program has accelerated the timing for the development of additional transportation capacity required to meet the projected gas demand for Brazil.

-SoCal believes strongly that the most economical way to provide the incremental capacity in the time frame required to supply this new generation capacity is through the looping and expansion of BBPL (the “BBPL Loop”).
-BBPL already owns major rights-of-way, has obtained critical clearances for border crossing into Brazil, and has put in place contractual structures that can be modified quickly and efficiently to meet anticipated time tables for the construction of new capacity.
-The capital requirements and long lead-times required to develop and construct cross-border greenfield pipeline projects or to find, develop and produce sufficient volumes of new domestic natural gas reserves make neither of these alternatives viable means of meeting the increased gas demand in the time required.

 Following the entry into service of BBPL and assuming completion of other projects under development, such as Cruz del Sur or TGM (pipeline projects currently competing for incremental gas markets of Southern Brazil), natural gas delivery capacity to the major markets of Buenos Aires, Southern and Southeastern Brazil and Santiago is expected to be as follows:

 [To be confirmed.]